CraigNock/--Montgolfiere--/README.md

 6. In the terminal enter $yarn dev.
 Concurrently will start both the Server and the React app (which will open automatically in the browser).
 7. Sign In using Google or Guest button.
+Then launch your balloon!

 ---
 ## Technologies